mariusgreuel/hidrcjoy/README.md

 ## Features

-- Decodes a standard PPM signal from a remote control transmitter
+- Decodes a standard PPM signal from a remote control transmitter with up to seven channels
 - Blinking LED with two different frequencies to indicate signal quality
 - Windows application to adjust PPM timing parameters, channel mapping, and channel polarity
 - Works with $2 ATtiny boards

 ## Hardware

-I tried three different boards, mostly for educational purposes.
-All three boards are inexpensive boards without native USB support, so USB is provided by a software USB stack called V-USB.
+I tried various boards, mostly for educational purposes.
+Most boards are inexpensive boards without native USB support, so USB is provided by a software USB stack called V-USB.
+The exception is the Pro Micro board with an ATmega32U, which features native USB support.

-If you have an ISP programmer, go for the USBtinyISP/FabISP board, otherwise the Digispark board with the built-in bootloader works good enough.
+If you have an ISP programmer, go for the FabISP board, otherwise the Digispark board with the built-in bootloader works good enough.

 ### Digispark (ATtiny85)